What Is Methadone?

-Methadone is part of a category called opioids.
-It was created by German doctors during World War II.
-When it arrived in the United States, it was used to treat people with extreme pain.
-Today, your doctor may use it as part of your treatment for an addiction to heroin or narcotic painkillers.
+Methadone is part of a category of drugs called opioids.
+German doctors created it during World War II.
+When it came to the United States, doctors used it to treat people with extreme pain.
+Today, you might also get it as part of a treatment program for an addiction to heroin or narcotic painkillers.

-Even though it’s safer than some other narcotics, your doctor should keep a close watch on you while you take methadone.
+Even though it’s safer than some other narcotics, your doctor should keep a close watch while you take methadone.
 Taking it can lead to addiction or abuse.

-It’s usually used as one part of your treatment plan.
+It’s usually just one part of your treatment plan.
 It isn’t a cure for addiction.

 - Slow breathing